 The controller block(based on BT spec Part B 7)

-The model makes use of configurable subsystems, swapping in and out the required components for the chosen parameters.
-The following configurable subsystems are constructed in the Bluetooth Full Duplex library:
+The following subsystems are constructed in the Bluetooth Full Duplex library:

 AWGN Channel and 80211b interference